bolin-flow/bolin-flow.github.io/content/developing/django_chatbot/index.md

 ## Work on chatbot user interface

-Edit the index.html file for the user interface.
+In order to make the UI looks better, we need to edit the index.html and style.css files for the user interface.
+In the chatbot id